swcarpentry/2014-03-17-ucb/lessons/as-shell/tutorial.md

 REPL means that you don't need to really know what you're trying to do before you start trying to do it, because you and the computer can figure it out together as you go.

+REPL also means that shell is a turn-based game—you can type anything you want, and nothing happens until you press return.

 ## <a name="files"></a> The file system: better safe than sorry